Lesson 2 - Preparing for Learning

 In Part 1 of this lesson, you learned that working with a child who is deafblind impacts

-Working with your partners, identify a learning goal and a supporting activity you might implement with students in a classroom or a child in an early intervention setting.
-Brainstorm potential changes that might be made in each of these three areas to meet the needs of a child who is deafblind.
+Identify a learning goal and a supporting activity you might implement with students in a classroom or a child in an early intervention setting.
+What potential changes might be made in each of these three areas to meet the needs of those who are deafblind?

 Option 2